Show All Answers

 Use 9-1-1 to report all emergency calls, such as a fire, a crime or medical emergency.

 Yes, most courses have prerequisites.
 They can be found in the course listing, or in the case of OFPC courses, listed in the OFPC Training Catalog.
-All training courses utilizing SCBA also requires a Training Authorization Letter on the first day of the course.
+All NYS OFPC training courses require a Training Authorization Letter signed by the department chief on the first unit of the course.

 Yes, registration is now mandatory for all Madison County Emergency Management courses, including fire service, EMS or emergency management courses, unless otherwise noted.
 All OFPC courses have stated minimum and maximum class sizes, based on safety and the requirements of the course.
 Mandatory registration provides planners with situational awareness to determine if additional promotion is needed to garner interest or a heavy registration will indicate whether additional courses should be scheduled.